Hill Carrow

 More recent events include the Southern Africa Youth Games in December 2020 in Maseru, Lesotho, Africa; the US Masters Swimming Spring National Championships in May 2021 in Greensboro, NC; the USA Masters Games in June of 2021 in Grand Rapids, MI; Major League Cricket in July 2023 in Morrisville, NC; and the USA Track & Field Masters Outdoor National Championships in July 2023 at NC A&T State University in Greensboro, NC.

 For his accomplishments both in the pool and for the sport, Carrow was inducted into the North Carolina Swimming Hall of Fame in 2018.
 In 2020 he was inducted into the George Whitfield Baseball Clinic Hall of Fame.
 Also in 2020, Carrow’s achievements in sports tourism were recognized with the Sports Event Planners and Industry Professionals Readers Choice Award.

-Carrow served as the Chairman & CEO of North Carolina's Bid for the World University Games from 2018 to 2023.
+Carrow was the Chairman & CEO of North Carolina's Bid for the World University Games from 2018 to 2023.
 The World University Games are the largest event for student athletes on the planet and the second-largest (behind only the Summer Olympic Games) global Olympic multi-sport event in the world.

 On January 10, 2023, in Lake Placid, NY, just prior to the opening of the 2023 Winter World University Games in that city, the International University Sports Federation (FISU), the international governing body for the World University Games, awarded the 2029 FISU World University Games Summer to North Carolina USA.

 The 2029 World University Games in North Carolina will be held in the Triangle and Triad regions of state, with five host cities – Raleigh, Durham, Chapel Hill, Cary, and Greensboro – and as many as 13 or more host universities including Duke University, NC A&T State University, NC State University, North Carolina Central University, University of North Carolina Chapel Hill, and University of North Carolina Greensboro, among others.
-Carrow is serving as the Chairman and CEO for the 2029 World University Games.
+Carrow is chairman and CEO for the 2029 World University Games.

 Hill Carrow received the President's Lifetime Achievement Award for Volunteer Service on March 25, 2023.

-Acknowledging the significance of landing such an important global event after a strenuous 5-year national and international bid process, Carrow has been recognized in 2023 with the Presidents Lifetime Achievement Award, the Morrisville Chamber of Commerce Small Business of the Year Award, the National Sports Events & Tourism All-Star Award, the Cary Chamber of Commerce Small Business of the Year Award, and the Triangle Business Journal Corporate Leadership Award.
+Carrow has been recognized in 2023 with the Presidents Lifetime Achievement Award, the Morrisville Chamber of Commerce Small Business of the Year Award, the National Sports Events & Tourism All-Star Award, the Cary Chamber of Commerce Small Business of the Year Award, and the Triangle Business Journal Corporate Leadership Award.